soonwonh/temp/README.md

 pip install -r requirements.txt
 ```

-## Generating Demo Videos
+## Generating Demo Videos.

-- Download the pre-trained checkpoints from [google drive](https://drive.google.com/drive/folders/1JOWwCVF8v2yNJ_n6a4BsaXuZZFKGo4je?usp=sharing) and put into `weight` folder
+- Download the pre-trained checkpoints from [google drive](https://drive.google.com/drive/folders/1JOWwCVF8v2yNJ_n6a4BsaXuZZFKGo4je?usp=sharing) and put into `weight` folder.
 - Create the `dataset` folder.
-- Unzip the `dataset_demo.zip` to `dataset`
+- Unzip the `dataset_demo.zip` to `dataset`.
-- `DiscoHead` directory should have the following structure
+- `DiscoHead` directory should have the following structure.
 ```
 DiscoHead/
 ├── dataset/